samply/bridgehead/README.md

 ### GitLab repository

+You can skip this section if you are doing an ECDC/EHDS2 installation.

 In order to be able to install, you will need to have your own repository in GitLab for your site's configuration settings.
 This allows automated updates of the Bridgehead software.

 To request a new repository, please contact your research network administration or send an email to one of the project specific addresses: